Read time: ≈ 14 min • Last updated: December 30, 2025

-2025 Update: With over $4.2 billion in crypto lost to exchange failures and hacks since 2020, self-custody has never been more critical.
+2025 Reality Check: With over $3.4 billion stolen in crypto hacks during 2025 and Q1 2025 marking the worst quarter on record with $1.64 billion lost, self-custody has never been more critical.
 This guide walks you through creating your first secure cryptocurrency wallet, protecting your seed phrase, and safely managing your digital assets.
 Whether you're holding $100 or $100,000, taking control of your crypto is the most important step in your investment journey.

 1. Why Self-Custody Matters: The FTX Lesson

 Imagine waking up to news that the crypto exchange where you stored your life savings has frozen withdrawals.
-This wasn't just a nightmare scenario—it was reality for millions of FTX users in 2022 when over $8 billion in customer funds vanished.
+This wasn't just a nightmare scenario—it was reality for millions of FTX users in 2022 when an $8 billion hole in FTX's accounts exposed systematic mismanagement of customer funds.

 The crypto world has a golden rule: "Not your keys, not your crypto."
 When you keep your cryptocurrency on an exchange, you're trusting that company with your assets.
 When you use a self-custody wallet, you—and only you—control your private keys.

-2025 Perspective: Despite improved regulations, centralized exchanges still pose risks.
-In Q1 2025 alone, over $400 million was lost to exchange hacks and failures.
-Self-custody wallets have never been more user-friendly, with modern interfaces making them accessible to beginners.
+2025 Perspective: Despite improved regulations, centralized exchanges still pose significant risks.
+In 2025 alone, over $3.4 billion was stolen in crypto hacks, with North Korean hackers accounting for more than half of this total.
+Self-custody wallets have evolved to be more user-friendly while maintaining robust security features, making them accessible even to beginners.

 2. Understanding Wallet Types: Hot vs. Cold Wallets